quentinblampey/spatialdata_xenium_explorer/README.md

-# Spatialdata to Xenium Explorer
+# SpatialData to Xenium Explorer
-Converting any SpatialData object into files that can be open by the Xenium Explorer
+Converting any [`SpatialData`](https://github.com/scverse/spatialdata) object into files that can be open by the Xenium Explorer

 ## Installation

 This repository is currently in development.
-You can still test it out, but you may exeprience issues.
+You can test it out, but you may exeprience issues.

 `pip install git+https://github.com/quentinblampey/spatialdata_xenium_explorer.git`